xpaz908-hub/java-network-programming-basics/README.md

 1. Start the server: `java Server.java`
 2. Run client in a seperate terminal window: `java Client.java`
-3. You can then type messages back and forth between the two. *(WIP)*
+3. You can then type messages back and forth between the two.

-#### What I want to improve next

-- Support multiple clients using threads
--